Alexandra Volcanic Group: Geology

 The chain extends in the Alexandra volcanic lineament, an alignment striking north-west to south-east over 60 km in length and is an example of backarc, intraplate basaltic volcanism that is very rare on land.
 This is because the arc basalts are in a very close relationship to a basaltic intraplate monogenetic volcanic field, the Okete which also erupted in late Pliocene times (2.7-1.8 million years ago).
 The separation of the two fields because of the different basalt composition was first proposed in 1983.
-The arc-type lavas of the Alexandra Volcanic Group are mainly ankaramite, a type of basalt found typically in some South Pacific Ocean Islands and not within continental crust.
+The arc-type lavas of the Alexandra Volcanic Group are mainly ankaramite, a type of basalt found typically in some South Pacific Ocean islands and not within continental crust.
 There are at least 27 vents in the Okete volcanic field, with most being in the northwest near the eastern flanks of Karioi.
 Only a few sites globally have island arc basalt and intraplate ocean island basalt so associated.
 The first stage of activity that finished about 1.9 million years ago produced all the volcanoes of both the Alexandra volcanic lineament and the monogenetic Okete volcanic field.
 Karioi is the oldest at 2.48 to 2.28 ± 0.07 million years ago on unmodified chronology.
 Pirongia has at least six edifice-forming vents separated by features including those resulting from large volume collapse events.
-The second stage was confined to Pirongia and consisted of basaltic eruptions between 1.6 and 0.9 million years ago during the period that the South Auckland volcanic field and Mangakino caldera complex were active.
+The second stage eruptions were confined to Pirongia.
+They consisted of basaltic eruptions between 1.6 and 0.9 million years ago during the period that the South Auckland volcanic field and Mangakino caldera complex were active.
 The arc basalt volcano remnants at Tokanui are a small mound that rises about 30 m within higher rolling hills of the Puketoka and Karapiro Formations.
 There has been much progress over the last decade in characterising Karioi, Pirongia and a separate arc basaltic centre at Pukehoua incorporated into the eastern slopes of Pirongia.
 The small basaltic centre at Kairangi is likely the furthest east point of the Okete volcanic field, but there is the possibility from drill sampling in the Hamilton Basin that other basaltic volcanoes exist that are subsurface now.